gatsbyjs/gatsby/docs/docs/graphql-api.md

 ### `StaticQuery`

-StaticQuery is a built-in component for retrieving data from Gatsby’s data layer in non-page components, such as a header, navigation, or any other child component.
+StaticQuery is a built-in component for retrieving data from Gatsby's data layer in non-page components, such as a header, navigation, or any other child component.

 You can only have one `StaticQuery` per page: in order to include the data you need from multiple sources, you can use one query with multiple [root fields](/docs/graphql-concepts/#query-fields).
 It cannot take variables as arguments.